 II.
 The Noble Experiment of Prohibition in the U.S.

-And for just as many decades people touted prohibition as the almost magical solution to all these ills.3 Not surprisingly, on the eve of Prohibition the invitation to a church celebration in New York was clear.
+And for just as many decades people touted prohibition as the almost magical solution to all these ills.3 So on the eve of Prohibition the invitation to a church celebration in New York was clear.
 “Let the church bells ring and let there be great rejoicing, for an enemy has been overthrown and victory crowns the forces of righteousness.”4

 The leading prohibitionist in Congress asserted that the Noble Experiment of Prohibition was here to stay.
 He said “There is as much chance of repealing the Eighteenth Amendment as there is for a hummingbird to fly to the planet Mars with the Washington Monument tied to its tail.”6

 The famous evangelist Billy Sunday staged a mock funeral for John Barleycorn.
 He then preached on the benefits of prohibition.
-“The rein of tears is over,” he asserted.
+“The rein of tears is over,” he said.
 “The slums will soon be only a memory.
-We will turn our prisons into factories and our jails into storehouses and com cribs.”7 Since alcohol was the cause of most, if not all, crime,8 some communities actually sold their jails.9
+We will turn our prisons into factories and our jails into storehouses and com cribs.”7 Since alcohol was the cause of most, if not all, crime,8 some towns really sold their jails.9

-Unfortunately, hoping would not make Prohibition anything other than a great illusion.
-The actual results ranged from unfortunate to disastrous and deadly.
+But hoping would not make Prohibition anything other than a great dream.
+The actual results ranged from unfortunate to deadly.
 Widespread disregard for law was obvious.
 Small portable stills were on sale throughout the country within a week after Prohibition began.10